mdn/content/files/en-us/web/api/speculation_rules_api/index.md

 - The user clicks on the link to `https://site.example.com/cart`, which activates the prerendered page.
 - The user sees an empty cart, even though they just added something to it.

 The best mitigation for these cases is to perform client-side updates to the speculatively loaded pages.
 This means the user gets the benefit of the speculatively loaded content, which can be slightly out-of-date, then the state update can occur afterwards.
+As mentioned earlier, prerendered pages can be updated in real time using the [Broadcast Channel API](/en-US/docs/Web/API/Broadcast_Channel_API).
+This guarantees that the user will see up-to-date content after prerendering activation, across multiple non-prerendered tabs if needed.

 ## Session history behavior for prerendered documents

-Activating a prerendering/prerendered document behaves like any conventional navigation, for the end-user perspective.
+Activating a prerendering/prerendered document behaves like any conventional navigation, from the end-user perspective.
 The activated document is displayed in the tab and appended to session history, and any existing forward history entries are pruned.
 Any navigations taking place within the prerendering browsing context _before_ activation do not affect the session history.

 From the developer's perspective, a prerendering document can be thought of as having a **trivial session history** where only one entry — the current entry — exists.
 All navigations within the prerendering context are effectively replaced.